mainmatter/playbook/project-flow/full-service/README.md

 solution, (i.e., we won't be creating a website, but instead how to cater to the needs of a specific audience through online presence).

-### Personas Workshop
+### User Personas Workshop

-The purpose of this workshop is to establish consensus around the 'who' and the 'why' for a design project.
-The personas built on this step will serve as a valuable tool for design collaboration and prioritization of features.
+Understanding the users of the solution and what they can and will do is a critically important step of the design process.
+To appropriately implement the solution, we must understand the user's prior knowledge, skills, needs, and traits that are relevant to the solution.
+Based on this information, the persona or multiple personas can be produced to bring a user-centered approach during the process of designing the solution.

 #### What is needed for this workshop